 Anyone driving/chaperoning on a field trip must have the following documents on file in the office BEFORE the departure:

 - Signed Diocesan Sexual Abuse or Sexual Exploitation of Children Policy

-- Proof of CMGConnect: Safe Environment online training (or record of VIRTUS).
+- Proof of CMG Connect Safe Environment and Defensive Driving online training completion.

 - Drivers must also have

 - Proof of insurance